 - Alcoholic Parent: Robert McGee's lapse in sanity coincides with his Descent into Addiction.

-- Bi the Way: Zach is stated to be bisexual, with a slight preference for men.
+- Bi the Way: Zach is stated to be bisexual with a preference for men.

 - Hopeless Suitor: Zach rejects Eddy's advances repeatedly.
 It's made clear that this isn't a case of Incompatible Orientation, Zach just "likes her too much" to sleep with her.